 The Ph.D.
 Program is intended to prepare students for a variety of careers in research and teaching.
 The emphasis is on research.
-In general, there are no formal course requirements.
 All students, in consultation with their advisors, develop appropriate course programs that will prepare them for the Preliminary Qualifying Examination and for their dissertation research.
 These programs must be planned to meet the time limits established to advance to candidacy and to complete the requirements of the degree.

-All Ph.D. students are required to pass three examinations.
-The first is a Preliminary Qualifying Examination, which should be taken within three to four quarters of full-time graduate study.
-The second is the Ph.D.
-Qualifying Examination.
+All Ph.D.
+Students are required to pass four examinations.
+The first is a Preliminary Qualifying Examination (Comprehensive Examination), which should be taken within three to four quarters of full-time graduate study, and passed with at least a 70% grade in all components of the exam.
+The second is a Literature Review Examination (detailed below), which should be completed by the end of the second year.
+The third is the Ph.D.
+Senate Exam (often referred to as ‘Advancement to Candidacy Exam’).
 The last is the Dissertation Defense.

 Depth Requirement: A candidate must have the ability to perform in-depth analysis in the dissertation topic.
 A candidate should consult with the thesis advisor to develop a proper course program if it is deemed necessary.
 Depending on an individual’s background and the nature of the research problem, a candidate should either complete a set of a minimum of four courses or demonstrate to the thesis advisor the equivalent knowledge and ability.

-Teaching Experience: Prior to the dissertation defense, the candidate must serve at least once as a teaching assistant with the responsibility to hold a problem-solving section one hour a week.
+Teaching Experience: Prior to the dissertation defense, the candidate must serve at least one quarter as a teaching assistant with the responsibility to hold a problem-solving section one hour a week.

 Dissertation Defense: This is the final Ph.D. examination.
 Upon completion of the dissertation research project, the candidate writes a dissertation that must be successfully defended in an oral examination and public presentation conducted by the doctoral committee.
 A complete copy of the student’s dissertation must be submitted to each member of the doctoral committee four weeks before the defense.
 It is understood that this copy of the dissertation given to committee members will not be the final copy, and that the committee members may request changes in the text at the time of the defense.
 This examination may not be conducted earlier than three quarters after the date of advancement to doctoral candidacy.
 Acceptance of the dissertation by the Office of Graduate Studies and the University Librarian represents the final step in completion of all requirements for the Ph.D. degree.